 LearnDash quiz reports are a good place to start.
 But you can extend it to include all aspects of your LMS with a custom reporting feature.
 And generate comprehensive reports and statistics.

 Exporting Per Quiz Report for a Student

-- Question details: The quiz question with possible answers, and the correct answer, and the quiz type
+- Question details: The quiz question with possible answers, the correct answer, and the quiz type

 - Student’s answer: The response provided by the student

-- Score: The maximum points which can be scored for the quiz along with points scored by the user
+- Score: The points scored by the user

 - Time: The time taken to answer each question